thoughtspot/thoughtspot.github.io/_complex-search/change-the-view.md

    {% include tip.html content="Hold shift and click another column to add a secondary sort.
 You can even add tertiary sorting and so on by continuing to use this trick." %}

 * If you are in the chart view, click the axis label of your chart that you would like to sort and select **Sort**.
 You can choose to sort in ascending or descending order.
+You can also sort by an attribute or measure that is not visualized by typing it into the search bar.
+For example, `sales store name sort by store state`.
+ThoughtSpot automatically adds `store state` to the **Not visualized** section of the chart, and sorts the chart by store state.
+This is also known as a hidden sort.

 ## Change the date bucketing (grouping)